daattali/beautiful-jekyll/course.md

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdW98wCbIUsUbv4EPGEZ5PJFwwgL2hm5wZr6gOIMX6g-qM3Iw/viewform?embedded=true" width="640" height="633" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

-The introductory rate has a one time payment of $30 (CAD, less USD) or split into two payments of $15.
+The introductory rate has a one time payment of $27USD or you can split into two payments.
 We can chat about payment methods after your application is received.

 Not ready to commit to the full course?
 Join the [FREE Simplifying Your Life at Home community group](https://www.facebook.com/groups/simplifyingyourlifeathome).
 I’ll be sharing some tips and tricks and helpful things I find over time in this group. **The official launch for the free group will be at the same time as the course.**